MichaelKreil/openbots/docs/index.md

 # TL;DR

-Social Bot research is a total disaster!
+Social Bot research is a total disaster.

 The whole theory of "Social Bots influenced elections" can be fully explained by serious scientific mistakes made by some researchers.